wds4/DCoSL/README.md

 DCoSL is a simple, flexible protocol to guide construction of the decentralized web, decentralized reputation and web of trust.
 It is based on the premise that the decentralized curation of a simple list is the <i>atomic unit</i> and the <i>defining feature</i> of the decentralized web.
 Many attempts at web of trust have been tried, but have failed to gain traction.
 DCoSL strives to turn this difficult problem into a tractable one by breaking it down into bite size steps, by allowing your web of trust to curate one simple list at a time, and to curate only those lists that need it.
 By choosing lists carefully, due to WoT overlap, networks of users will rapidly and easily generate consensus or near-consensus on items on any given list, something called <i>loose consensus</i>.

 In the spirit of nostr, dcosl is defined by a series of DIPs: dcosl implementation proposals.
 The first is mandadory, the rest are optional, and can be rolled out incrementally.
-In the final implementation, management of DCoSL has itself been handed over to your web of trust.
+In the end, management of DCoSL has itself been handed over to your web of trust (DIP-infinity).

 # Why do we need DCoSL?